tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 |`EVENT_HUB_OUTPUT_USE_MANAGED_IDENTITY`|No|Set this value to "true."
 Default is "false"|
 |`EVENT_HUB_OUTPUT_MANAGED_IDENTITY_CLIENT_ID`|No|If you're using a specific managed identity to authenticate, specify this value|

 For example, the following VM watch JSON configuration sets the environment variables `EVENT_HUB_OUTPUT_NAMESPACE`, `EVENT_HUB_OUTPUT_NAME`, and `EVENT_HUB_OUTPUT_USE_MANAGED_IDENTITY`.
-This allows the Event Hub to use managed identity as the authentication method without needing to specify a managed identity client ID.
+This allows Event Hubs to use managed identity as the authentication method without needing to specify a managed identity client ID.

 ```
 {